actionforge/action/README.md

 Actionforge introduces Action Graphs, a faster and easier way to create and execute GitHub workflows.
 This new approach replaces tedious YAML file editing by hand with a user-friendly graph editor.
 Action Graphs are compatible with GitHub Actions.
 The core product consists out of 4 components:

-- ♾️ [VS Code Extension](https://www.github.com/actionforge/vscode-ext) (to be made public) - Extension to modify Action Graphs within VS Code.
+- ♾️ [VS Code Extension](https://www.github.com/actionforge/vscode-ext) - Extension to modify Action Graphs within VS Code.
 - 🟢 [GitHub Action](https://www.github.com/actionforge/action) - GitHub Action that reads the Action Graph and starts the Graph Runner with it.
-- 🏃‍♀️ [Graph Runner](https://www.github.com/actionforge/graph-runner) (to be made public) - The cli program that executes an Action Graph.
+- 🏃‍♀️ [Graph Runner](https://www.github.com/actionforge/graph-runner) - The cli program that executes an Action Graph.
-- 🕸️ [Graph Editor](https://www.github.com/actionforge/graph-editor) (to be made public) - Visual graph editor to create and build Action Graphs.
+- 🕸️ [Graph Editor](https://www.github.com/actionforge/graph-editor) - Visual graph editor to create and build Action Graphs.
 These graphs will be committed to your repository.

 For a full introduction check out the [Actionforge Documentation](https://www.actionforge.dev/docs).